JRHB314/VBCS-Integration/LabGuide100.md

 **_To log issues_**, click here to go to the [github oracle](https://github.com/oracle/learning-library/issues/new) repository issue submission form.

 ## Objectives
-- Create Initial Project
-    - Add Users to Project
-- Create Product Issues
-    - Create Issues for Twitter Feed Microservice
-    - Create Issues for Twitter Feed Marketing UI
+- Create VBCS Instance
-- Create Agile Board and initial Sprint
+- Create Web App
+    - Add some design elements
-- Add Issues to Sprint
+    - Add navigation

 ## Required Artifacts
 - The following lab requires an Oracle Public Cloud account; you can sign up for a trial account [here](https://cloud.oracle.com/tryit).